patrickabadi/lscm-texture-mapping/README.md

 # lscm-texture-mapping
-Project to test out mesh cutting, parametrization, and atlas generation
+Attempting to read in a colored vertex mesh from OBJ and output a proper textured image.